peer-node/flex/README.md

-You can then request that they send you the parts of the private key, and have the funds back in your wallet in seconds, or you could transfer the deposit (i.e. give the right to withdraw the secret parts or to transfer again) to another Flex address in seconds.
+You can then request that they send you the parts of the private key, and have the funds back in your wallet in seconds, or you could transfer the deposit (i.e. give the right to withdraw the secret parts or to transfer again) to another Teleport address in seconds.

 There are no fees other than the fees for sending the cryptocurrencies themselves.

 Free Software
 -------------
-The Flex software is available under the terms of the AGPLv3.
+The Teleport software is available under the terms of the AGPLv3.

 Unstable Version for Testing Purposes Only
 ------------------------------------------